 Assistant Professor of Sociology, UC Berkeley

-I am a sociologist and demographer conducting research on transgender and non-binary populations, and the relationship between social change, gender, and political economy.
+I am a sociologist and demographer conducting research on the relationship between social change, gender, and population dynamics.

-Prior to joining the Department of Sociology at UC Berkeley, I earned my PhD in Sociology at the University of Chicago in 2019, and was an NICHD Postdoctoral Research Fellow at the University of Texas at Austin’s Population Research Center from 2019-2020.
+I am an assistant professor Department of Sociology at UC Berkeley.
+Prior to this, I earned my PhD in Sociology at the University of Chicago in 2019, and was an NICHD Postdoctoral Research Fellow at the University of Texas at Austin’s Population Research Center from 2019-2020.

 Lagos, Danya.
 2022.
 “Has There Been a Transgender Tipping Point?
 Gender Identification Differences in U.S. Cohorts Born Between 1935 and 2001.”
 American Journal of Sociology 128(1), 94-143.